DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 Once you've obtained QTS, you will need to find a teaching job in England.
 To do this, you must apply to individual schools (not the Department for Education).

+### Check the school you apply to can sponsor your visa

+Before you apply for a teaching job, contact the school to make sure it is a Home Office licensed visa sponsor.
+If the school is a sponsor, it can help you apply for your visa.
+Schools can also become sponsors to employ you.
+Submit your application, and if you are offered the job, you’ll then be able to apply for your visa.

 ### Your professional qualifications

 If you haven't got QTS, schools you apply to will want to see alternative evidence of your teaching and academic qualifications.
 You can [get a statement of comparability from the UK information centre for international qualifications and skills](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) showing how your qualifications compare to English ones.